da-h/AirLatex.vim/README.md

 AirLatex.vim
 ============

 **Note** This Work is currently in Progress.
 Please use it right now only for testing purposes.
+**Notes regarding Vim 8 support**: Vim 8 will be supported in the future, however i could not make it work completely, yet.
+If you need this feature feel free to contribute.
+(See `vim8` branch for current state.) ;)

 ![](screenshot.png)